 Please contact the Library Copyright Team if you have any questions about submitting OHSU intellectual property works to the OHSU Digital Collections.

 Publisher contracts often transfer all copyrights to the publisher in their entirety and specify how and when authors can share their work, including self-archiving in institutional repositories such as the OHSU Digital Collections.
 Authors should refer to their publishing contract or publisher’s self-archiving policy to confirm their rights.
+Consider uploading your publisher agreement(s) as private files alongside your submission when you deposit.

 The following tools can help you determine whether you have the right to submit your work: